 Serve as is, warm, or chill and add soda water to make a punch.

-- Tea: Stock up in the summer when it’s very cheap or even free – as mentioned above, just to keep cost down I use Lipton’s tea.
-I can often find it on sale with coupons.
+- Tea: Stock up in the summer when it’s very cheap or even free with coupons – just to keep cost down I use Lipton tea.

 - Citrus Fruit – often on sale in the fall and winter; this is a perfect time to make it.
 I have, when I’ve had no lemon, added about a tablespoon of real lemon just to see…it wasn’t too bad.
 This needs some acidic component to keep it from being too cloying.
 Lemons and oranges were each 80 cents for a total of $1.20.

 - Juices: The pineapple, pear, cider combination is just about perfect – but expensive.
 Try substituting the apple or apple cider for the pear.
 I will sometimes use a concentrate, like pineapple orange and skip the actual orange.
 (If I do this, I don’t simmer the 10 minutes, I just heat through.
 If there is added sugar, reduce the amount in the recipe.)
 Since apple juice is so sweet, the cider does help develop the taste of the recipe.
-Always buy on sale with a coupon!
+Always buy juices on sale with a coupon!
 I used 4 cups apple cider and 2 cups pineapple.
 Apple cider: $1.26.
 Pineapple: $1.45.
+Consider juicing your own if you own a juicer or a great blender.
+I personally love the thickness of blended juices.

 - Sugar: Stock up around any “baking” type holidays, my cost today 21 cents.